oeriu/violetta/README.md

    chroot /mnt/void
    ```
 7. Check if xbps is working `xbps-install -Su`
-8. Now, do anything to fix your system
+8. Do anything to fix your system

 ## Wayland
 xorg is throttling my cpu, how do i install no-wayland?